 (ii) against action proposed to be taken by a regulatory authority,

-in connection with any alleged negligence, default, breach of duty or breach of trust by him in relation to the company or an associated company, or
+in connection with any alleged negligence, default, breach of duty or breach of trust by him in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 What is electronic money?BREXIT: 11pm (GMT) on 31 December 2020 (‘IP completion day’) marked the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 Following IP completion day, key transitional arrangements come to an end and significant

 notice of [assignment OR transfer]To: [insert name of landlord][of [insert address] OR whose registered office is at [insert address] Company number [insert number]][and][To: [insert name of head landlord]][of [insert address] OR whose registered office is at [insert address] Company number [insert

 Common assault and batteryThe offences of common assault and batteryTechnically, the offences of assault and battery are separate summary offences.
 An assault is committed when the defendant intentionally or recklessly causes another to apprehend immediate and unlawful violence and battery is